istareatscreens/vscode-masm-runner/README.md

 # Preview version outside vscode:

 **WARNING the web version is ~50mb in size**.
-The web version can be viewed [masm.isas.dev](https://masm.isas.dev) or see repo for the client version [HERE](https://github.com/istareatscreens/wasm-masm-x86-editor)
+The web version can be viewed [masm.isas.dev](https://masm.isas.dev) or see repo for the web version [HERE](https://github.com/istareatscreens/wasm-masm-x86-editor)

 # How To Use